 How did you find a solution?

-We came across NEO a few years ago and one of the exciting things about it was for us the company CEO Graham Glass and the fact that he was very open to the ideas of our teachers and to try to make NEO a great fit for us.
+We came across CYPHER Learning® a few years ago and one of the exciting things about it was the company's CEO Graham Glass and the fact that he was very open to the ideas of our teachers and to try to make CYPHER a great fit for us.
 And that is what it has become.

-The way we implemented NEO is also very important, we never forced teachers to use it, the implementation was strictly voluntary because we found that any time we force teachers to do or use something they found little value in it, but if they come naturally to it, then it's more valuable to them.
-Teachers didn't have to use NEO, they chose to.
+The way we implemented CYPHER is also very important, we never forced teachers to use it, the implementation was strictly voluntary because we found that any time we force teachers to do or use something they found little value in it, but if they come naturally to it, then it's more valuable to them.
+Teachers didn't have to use CYPHER, they chose to.

-What improvements have you noticed since using NEO?
+What improvements have you noticed since using CYPHER?

 The rubrics are a game changer feature for us, because so often when school districts don't use rubrics, grading is left to the teacher's own discretion and sometimes an A is not an A, because one teacher may have different requirements in his/her class than the teacher who's teaching right next door.

-NEO has become our digital hub for everything we do, all our learning and teaching activities and resources are housed in NEO and teachers are using it to collaborate with each other across the district.
+CYPHER has become our digital hub for everything we do, all our learning and teaching activities and resources are housed in CYPHER and teachers are using it to collaborate with each other across the district.